beloglazov/openstack-neat/doc/blueprint/src/openstack-neat-blueprint.md

 # Implementation

-This section should describe a plan of action (the "how") to implement the changes discussed.
-Could include subsections like:
+This section describes a plan of how the components described above are going to be implemented.

 ## Libraries